 Where is Charlie bears manufactured?

-One problem the makers faced was the skill set needed to cut the bears and style them, adding that touch of extra appeal.
+Charlie bears designers had to find the skill needed to cut the bears and style them, adding that touch of extra appeal.
 Such a skill set based in Europe, would be very expensive.
 So after a good deal of research by a team of experienced importers the island of Sri Lanka off the cost of India, was selected.

 The stylists involved were girls in the 18-20 years bracket, perhaps because they were very willing to be associated with such a beautiful product.